 Like many things from the ’90s, duck boots are HOT HOT HOT once again, and have been for a few years.
 The rise in social media use for fashion tips has only propelled the desire for these boots, which have never been completely off the radar; they’re just having a true moment right now.
 They are so hot that last year, they were pretty much sold out everywhere by October.
 Surely the manufacturers have more inventory this year.
 I have no idea, but it’s a good bet that these will sell out again in 2015.
 So if you were one of the disappointed masses who couldn’t take a photo of her duck boots on a rainy or snowy day for Instagram (I admit to seeing each posting with a pang of nostalgic jealousy), consider buying some now.
 Yes, I know that it’s a quick rule of thumb that if you’ve lived through a trend, you don’t need to wear it the next time it comes around.
 Phooey.
 This look has never been an “out” since they were first produced by L.L.
 Bean in 1912.
 For more than 100 years, these boots have kept feet dry and comfortable.
 They scream that classic American look of which L.L.
 Bean is definitely a part.

 Now there are other duck boots out there besides L.L.
 Bean.
-Sperry has some, as does Sorel and others.
+Sperry has some (and Sperry duck boots are proving to be uber popular) as does Sorel and others.
 Whichever look calls to you, consider spending some of your September budget on them and don’t wait until the temperature drops any further in October if you want to ensure you can get your hands on a pair!

 As I write this, I want to point out that while many duck boots, like the classic L.L.
 Bean ones, are mainly available online, you can shop local for options.
 For example, within our SB sister cities, Sorel boots can be found in Birmingham at Gus Mayer and Alabama Outdoors, in Louisville at Blue Mile Highland and Quest Outdoors, in Memphis at Outdoors Inc and Cook & Love, in Nashville at Bink’s Outfitters and Cumberland Transit, and in Atlanta at Abbadabba‘s and Half-Moon Outfitters.